 Interest rate risk is the risk that changes in market interest rates that will adversely affect the fair value of an investment.
 Generally, the longer the maturity of an investment, the greater the sensitivity of its fair value to changes in market rates.
-As of the year end, the weighted average maturity of the investments contained in the LAIF investment pool is approximately 10.5 months.

-Information about the sensitivity of the fair values of the District's investments to market interest rate fluctuations is provided by the following table that shows the maturity date of each investment:
+Information about the sensitivity of the fair values of the District's investments (including investments held by bond trustee) to market interest rate fluctuations is provided by the following table that shows the distribution of the District's investments by maturity: